Skip to content

 Installation#

-1. Add Elasticsearch repository references
+1. Add Elasticsearch repository references:

 • To add Elasticsearch repository keys, execute the following command: